KateBA715/Portfolio/README.md

 ---

 ## 🚀 About Me
-I am actively pursuing a Bachelor of Applied Science in Information Systems and an Associate in Data Science while exploring advanced technical and customer-facing roles.
+Having recently earned an Associate in Data Science, I am actively pursuing a Bachelor of Applied Science in Information Systems while exploring advanced technical and customer-facing roles.
 My passion lies in using structured data and tools to optimize decision-making and drive innovation.

 ---